Key Dates for Your 2023 Christmas Marketing

 The holiday shopping season now starts as early as mid-October.Statista

-We may have mentioned this before, but we will repeat it: It takes time to develop an effective marketing strategy and campaign.
+We may have mentioned this before, but we will repeat it: Developing an effective marketing strategy and campaign takes time.
 This fact is especially applicable to holiday marketing.
-Business owners have no time to think about their 2022 Christmas marketing strategy during the highly competitive holiday season.
+During the highly competitive holiday season, business owners have no time to consider their 2023 Christmas marketing strategy.

 At the same time, consumers are overwhelmed with advertising.
 Your marketing strategy and messaging have to stand out just to get noticed!
 Why not get started with a few creative email marketing ideas?